roguextech/skyward-msa-toolkit/sensitivityAnalysis/README.txt

 several output parameters of the simulations (for example the apogee) is shown as a function of the relative variation of the input parameters.

-In the stochastic analysis a Monte Carlo simulation is performed.
-Several simulations are performed, in each of these the uncertain parameters assume values according to a normal distribution centered on their respective nominal values.
+In the stochastic analysis several simulations are performed, in each of these the uncertain parameters assume values according to a normal distribution centered on their respective nominal values.
 The relative standard deviation of each uncertain parameter is set by the user.
 The uncertain parameters are: the structural mass, the axial force coefficient, and the thrust.